c5huracan/basic-dl-library/README.md

 ### Joel Gru's Deep Learning Library

 My reimplementation of Joel Grus' deep learning library in python 3.6 for educational purposes.

-Enjoy!
+This is currently a work in progress.
+Stay tuned for more.